Home > Our Products > English Assessments > Writing Test

 ---|---|---|

-Part 1 | Constructing a Paragraph | The examinee is required to compose a paragraph based on the title provided in the part.
-The ideas and details provided by the examinee must be both appropriate and directly related to the title, and the paragraph should be composed of at least six (6) sentences, with each sentence containing one (1) of the keywords provided in the directions. |
+Part 1 | Constructing a Paragraph | The examinee is required to Compose a paragraph based on the title provided.
+The ideas and details provided by the examinee must be both appropriate and directly related to the title, and the paragraph should be composed of at least six sentences, with each sentence containing one of the keywords provided in the directions. |

-Part 2 | Composing a Personal Letter | The examinee is required to compose a personal letter in response to the situation depicted in the part.
-The letter must be addressed to the person indicated in the situation, and must include all the information provided by the situation.
+Part 2 | Composing a Personal Letter | The examinee is required to compose a personal email in response to a given scenario.
+The email must be addressed to the person indicated in the scenario, and must include all the information provided in the scenario.
 The examinee must also be able to include an appropriate subject, greeting, and closing. |

-Part 3 | Composing a Formal Letter | The examinee is required to compose a formal letter in response to the situation depicted in the part.
-The letter must include all the information provided by the situation, and the examinee must provide additional information or detail to further develop and explain the main idea of the letter.
+Part 3 | Composing a Formal Letter | The examinee is required to compose a formal letter in response to a given scenario.
+The letter must include all the information provided in the scenario, and the examinee must provide additional information or detail to further develop and explain the main idea of the letter.
 Lastly, the examinee must be able to include an appropriate subject, greeting, and closing. |

 Part 4 | Describing a Situation | The examinee is required to write a detailed article about the information presented in a graph, chart, or table.
-The examinee should create an appropriate title for the article, and must be able to give an example of an event or a situation that could possibly happen or occur as a result of the situation depicted in the graph.
+The examinee should create an appropriate title for the article, and must be able to give an example of an event or a situation that could possibly happen or occur as a result of the information depicted in the graph.
 Lastly, the example of the event or situation must be described in detail, and should be based on the information provided by the graph. |

 Part 5 | Writing an Essay | The examinee will be presented with a topic.
 The examinee will be required to compose an essay on the topic.
 The essay must include a clear statement of the examinee's opinion on the topic, and the examinee must provide sufficient detail to explain and justify his or her opinion. |